-Online surveys such as Swagbucks.
-The best Aussie ones are here which I have personally used and tested.
-Renting out a room on Airbnb, buy things to resell, start a shop or online business, editing, at home childcare etc. Check out 43 ways for single mums to make money and how I made $33,227 on the side in 2018.
+Online surveys are one that have made me $2000+ a year.
+Renting out a room on Airbnb, buy things to resell, start a shop or online business, editing, at home childcare etc. Check out 43 ways for single mums to make money and how I made $33,227 on the side.

 How do I Manage Housework and Other Tasks Working From Home

 I ignore it.
 Seriously, if I am working from home, I have to shut myself off and ignore any housework that needs to be done.
-My kids and I do it together, or did until we started travelling.
+My kids and I do it together at specified times.